COVID Vaccination Record Available with QR Code

 Saskatchewan residents with a MySaskHealthRecord account at eHealth Saskatchewan are able to view their COVID-19 vaccination record in a format that includes a QR (Quick Response) code.
 Information is available about adding your immunization information to your Saskatchewan health record if you have been vaccinated outside of the province, or if your immunization information is missing.
 Information is available for out of province residents (including Lloydminster) who received vaccination in Saskatchewan.

 It can be downloaded/saved, printed and viewed on mobile devices.

-The new certificate with digital QR code supports proof of vaccination at border entry if travelling internationally, and is aligned with work the federal government is undertaking on a national solution.
+The certificate with digital QR code supports proof of vaccination at border entry where required when travelling internationally, and is aligned with Canadian federal government policies.

-Once generated, QR codes are static, and need to be updated if your vaccination status changes.
-You should access your account and generate a new QR code after receiving any COVID-19 vaccine, to ensure your record is up-to-date.
+Your QR code is static and must be updated if your vaccination status changes, such as after receiving a booster dose.
+Access your account and generate a new QR code after receiving any COVID-19 vaccine, to ensure your record is up-to-date.

 Please note: The above are acceptable proof in Saskatchewan, but may not be acceptable in other jurisdictions.

-Some individuals choose to interpret the public health measures as a mandatory immunization policy, and have gone to the trouble of securing affidavits objecting to immunization.
-Some Commissioners of Oath in Saskatchewan are also charging a fee to submit these affidavits for processing.
+Some individuals chose to interpret the public health measures as a mandatory immunization policy, and have secured affidavits objecting to immunization.
 As immunization is not mandatory, exemption is not required and these affidavits serve no purpose.

-The Saskatchewan Health Authority requests that any individuals considering submitting an affidavit in response to COVID-19 immunization do not do so.
+The Saskatchewan Health Authority requests that individuals do not submit an affidavit in response to COVID-19 immunization.
 Affidavits are not entered into any health database and will be destroyed on receipt.